AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 your Nintendo cord will become wrapped around your neck, suffocating you?

+*Cut to video of system being pulled into face*
+*Timed cut to tombstone of person who got hit in the face*

+**SP**: Have your game celebrations resulted in the death of a friend, a loved one, or even yourself?

 *Cut to video of hand being pulled off by controller*

 **SP**: Have you lost